 SMC is here for you!

-Deliver seven (7) meals directly to your home every week at no cost.
+Meal Project is the name of the meal programs currently available at SMC: Everytable meal deliveries (7 meals a week) delivered directly to your home every week at no cost.
 You will be able to choose from a set menu of chef-prepared meal options that are ready to eat in 2.5 minutes or less.
-Meal Project Instructions!

 Bento is a text-based meal program for on the go.
 With Bento students can text a number when they are hungry and a list of restaurants in their area, where they can get a free meal will pop up (7 meals a week).